potocpav/potocpav.github.io/_posts/2020-05-19-arithmetics-without-plus.markdown

 $$\mathtt{Result\:|\:String} \sim a+b$$

 That "+" above is why it is called a "sum type".
-How do mainstream languages return realize this pattern of returning either X, or Y without proper sum types?
-By doing some funky arithmetics, of course.

 ## Funky Arithmetics

-The puzzle for today is: How can you create sum types out of product types?
+How do mainstream languages return realize this pattern of returning either X, or Y without the support for proper sum types?
+By doing some funky arithmetics with product types, of course.
 In other words:

 <div style="text-align: center; border: 1px solid black; margin: 1em; padding: 1em; font-style: italic;">How do you add numbers, when all you know is multiplication?</div>

-Of course, it can't be done precisely.
+Of course, this can't be done precisely.
 But we can afford to be imprecise.
-We only need $a+b$ to be representable by our hypothetical multiplication-based type $n$.
-Equivalently:
+We only need the sum type equivalent to $a+b$ to be representable by our hypothetical multiplication-based type equivalent to, say, $n$.
+In other words:

 $$n\geq a+b.$$